All posts

 The dual-account strategy

-1. Wise Business — primary receiving account for client payments and Stripe payouts.
+1. Wise Business -- primary receiving account for client payments and Stripe payouts.
 More reliably accessible from Nigeria.
-Multi-currency conversion at transparent rates.
+Transparent conversion rates.

-2. Mercury (if approved) — US checking account for expenses that require a "real" US bank account (vendor payments, SaaS subscriptions, payroll for US contractors).
+2. Mercury (if approved) -- US checking account for things that need a "real" US bank: vendor payments, SaaS subscriptions, US contractor payroll.

 Get structural patterns other founders miss